L'épaisseur de l'air - Live

 The two pieces, the first an expansive 36-minute improvisation and the second a more compact 16-minute study, explore shifting overtones that resonate in the live space.
 Guionnet places the sounds against each other with methodic deliberation.
 Notes are intoned, hang in the space, and then are allowed to naturally decay.
 The resolved pacing built around that approach toward attack and decay defines the arc of the pieces.
 It is as if the reed player is performing a duo with the space itself.
 The playing begins to get more strident and the velocity of phrasing increases, but even then, the spacious arc of the improvisation is pensively maintained, never devolving into bristling bluster.
 Though an astounding technician, he never leans on technique, but rather takes a structural view of how the music evolves, calling up the full tonal and timbral range of the alto saxophone and orchestrating that into a contemplative accretion of sonic investigation.
 Guionnet has no signs of slowing down his broad-ranging musical endeavors.
 This solo outing is a particularly welcome addition and a wonderful return for the invaluable Potlatch label which has been quiet for the past few years.

-Michael Rosenstein l Point of Departure l December 2025
+Michael Rosenstein l Point Of Departure l December 2025

 The Intense Sound Studies of Jean-Luc Guionnet